 Myofascial Release and Massage can also:

-Therapeutic bodywork can successfully reduce or eliminate pain from many soft tissue conditions including headaches, plantar fasciitis, sciatica, tendonitis, TMJ disorder, whiplash, thoracic outlet syndrome, and carpal tunnel syndrome to name a few.
+Therapeutic bodywork can successfully reduce or eliminate pain from many soft tissue conditions including headaches, plantar fasciitis, sciatica, tendonitis, whiplash, thoracic outlet and carpal tunnel syndromes to name a few.

 Some tension and muscular discomfort can be eased quickly, with an immediate relief from pain, but other discomfort may take longer to resolve.
 In addition to using a variety of massage techniques, it may take multiple sessions and possibly lifestyle changes to reduce muscular pain and holding patterns which have developed over years or decades.
 Everyone's body is different and your massage treatment should be periodically evaluated to monitor your progress.